 Conclusion

 Industrial ventilation systems play a vital role in ensuring safe, efficient, and compliant industrial operations.
-They help protect worker health, improve productivity, and support environmental goals by managing air quality and temperature effectively.
+They protect worker health, improve productivity, and support environmental goals by managing air quality and temperature effectively.